Sunday, July 5, 2015

 An Introduction to DNS Terminology, Components, and Concepts

-DNS, or the Domain Name System, is often a very difficult part of learning how to configure websites and servers.
-Understanding how DNS works will help you diagnose problems with configuring access to your websites and will allow you to broaden your understanding of what's going on behind the scenes.
+Introduction DNS, or the Domain Name System, is often a very difficult part of learning how to configure websites and servers.
+Understanding how DNS works will help you diagnose problems with configuring access to your websites and will allow you to broaden your understanding of what's going on behind the scenes....

 How To Create a New User and Grant Permissions in MySQL